 It was time for a fresh start.

 What was needed was a new home for documentation - www.altium.com/documentation is that home.

 For the Altium Designer® documentation, every one of the 2500+ reference pages was reviewed and rewritten, adding detail and depth.
 These reference pages document every: command, object, dialog, panel, wizard, design rule, preference, compiler violation, and query language keyword.
 Press F1 over any of these in the software and you’ll be presented with a page of reference information.

 For the higher-level learning content, a simpler structure was defined, totaling some 200+ pages.
 Every single one of these started as a blank page, its page structure defined, the topic researched, and content written.

 An overriding objective for the new documentation is to connect relevant content.
 For example, the Multi-Sheet and Multi-Channel Design article which includes over 30 links to other pages: to pages about related design tasks such as creating connectivity and cross-probing; to the various design objects that are mentioned; and to relevant panel, dialog and preference pages.

 Another objective of the content re-structure process was to present the high-level content in a design-centric way, instead of the old software-centric structure.
-For example, you’ll now find the information on working with a Vault component right next to the information on working with database components or building a schematic symbol.
-In fact, for Altium Designer 17.0 and on, all of the content about using a Vault is now part of the Altium Designer documentation, with the Vault installation, configuration, and management information living in a separate documentation space, accessed via the documentation home page.
+For example, you’ll now find the information on working with a component right next to the information on working with database components or building a schematic symbol.
+In fact, for Altium 17.0 and on, all of the content about using a is now part of the Altium documentation, with the installation, configuration, and management information living in a separate documentation space, accessed via the documentation home page.